umitcan07/senior/app/README.md

 ## Docker Deployment

-This application is configured with Docker and Docker Compose for easy deployment with PostgreSQL.
+This application is configured with Docker and Docker Compose for deployment.
+The application uses **Neon serverless PostgreSQL** as the database (no local PostgreSQL container needed).

 ### Prerequisites

 - Docker and Docker Compose installed on your system
+- Neon database account and connection string

 ### Quick Start